ezcatdb/clinicalcorpus-guidelines/_entity/NegationCue.md

 - (very) poor
 - (too/very) low

+The words such as “dysfunction” and “unactivated” should be negated even without any Negation cues.

 <!--
-The reaction event words such as “unprotonated” and “unactivated” should be clicked with “Negation” for the Event attributes, although they do not have corresponding negation cues.

 ~~~ ann
 "Unactivated" substrates